aslansd/pyGLMHMM/README.md

 ## Understanding the Main Features

 ## To Do
+### Implementation
+- [ ] So far the code was tested and compared with the results of the MATLAB code considering the default options.
+However, it must be tested and compared with the results of the MATLAB code running with the non-default options too in an immediate future.
+- [ ] Since the code was translated from MATLAB, it is not totally [pythonic](https://docs.python-guide.org/writing/style/), and this somewhat degrades its efficiency.
+So one major improvement would be re-writting the code in a more pythonic way.
+### Extension
-- [ ] The broader framework presented here can also flexibly incorporate continuous internal states with state-dependent dynamics.
+- [ ] The framework presented here can also be extended to include continuous internal states with state-dependent dynamics.
-- [ ] Alternatively, states themselves may operate along multiple timescales that necessitate hierarchical models in which higher-order internal states modulate lower-order internal states, which in turn modulate the actions of the animal.
+- [ ] In principle, states themselves may operate along multiple timescales that necessitate hierarchical models in which higher-order internal states modulate lower-order internal states.
+The method presented here can also be extended to include this feature.

 ## References
 1) Calhoun, A. J., Pillow, J. W., & Murthy, M. (2019).
 Unsupervised identification of the internal states that shape natural behavior.
 Nature neuroscience, 22(12), 2040-2049.